aws/karpenter-provider-aws/website/content/en/preview/tasks/configuration.md

   Configure Karpenter
 ---

+There are two main configuration mechanisms that are used to configure Karpenter: Environment Variables / CLI parameters to the controller and webhook binaries and the `karpenter-global-settings` config-map.

+## Environment Variables / CLI Flags

+[comment]: <> (the code blocks below are generated from hack/docs/configuration_gen_docs.go)
+[comment]: <> (end docs generated code blocks from hack/docs/configuration_gen_docs.go)

+## ConfigMap

 Karpenter installs a default configuration via its Helm chart that should work for most.
 Additional configuration can be performed by editing the `karpenter-global-settings` configmap within the namespace that Karpenter was installed in.

 ```yaml